Want to buy a rural home? Like No Down Payment? Then this mortgage loan is for you!

 Type of Home: The home must be on a publicly maintained road, or in a development with private roads.
 It must be a single family home (no duplexes), must be owner occupied (no investment homes), and may not produce income.

 No business can operate on the property.
 A hobby farm is OK, but agricultural land that is getting farm income (even from renting part of the land), or any property that will be farmed is not OK.

-You are also allowed with a USDA loan to roll the closing costs into the loan with "seller paid closing costs."
-You can also pay them by taking a slightly higher interest rate.
+You are also allowed with a USDA loan to roll the closing costs into the loan with "seller paid closing costs", also known as seller concessions.
+Or you can pay them by taking a slightly higher interest rate.
 Under these two options, you are still paying for the closing costs, but you are essentially paying over time versus cash out of pocket today.
 How cool is that?

 If you have any of the following items, you automatically do not qualify for the USDA loan in MN, WI, or SD.
 You may qualify for other loans (like an FHA loan), so be sure to contact us for more information on other loan options:

 We hope this information is helpful.
 We would be proud to help your home buying dreams come true with a zero down payment USDA rural development loan.
 Apply online today, have an answer tomorrow.

 "Thanks for all your help and explanations.
 The people at the USDA office had me confused.
 I'm sure glad